This article may contain affiliate links. For details, visit our Affiliate Disclosure page.

-Like most people new to the world of electronics, at one point in time I was only aware of one type of soldering iron tip.
+Like most people new to the world of electronics, at one point in time, I was only aware of one type of soldering iron tip.
 However, after some more experience I’ve realized that there are in fact many different types all made to suit different purposes.
-Although there is a plethora of different tips available for your soldering station, in this article I will focus on describing the 3 main types used in electronics.
+Although, there are a plethora of different tips available for your soldering station, in this article I will focus on describing the 3 main types used in electronics.

 The conical tip design is great for undertaking electronics work that requires a high degree of precision.
 The pointed tip helps to deliver heat into very small areas.
 This tip is also a fine choice for any soldering in general, and is quite versatile in its applications.

 The Bevel Tip